agungss/responsiveWeb/README.md

 # responsiveWeb
-Mudah membuat website responsif dengan Ionic dan Angular
+A simple responsive web, using Angular.

-Silakan bisa dipakai sebagai template website semau Anda.
+You can use it as a template to build your website.

-# Caranya
+# How to use it
-Ketik: git clone <url>
+run in terminal: git clone <url of repository>
-lalu masuk ke foldernya dan ketik: npm install
+go to the folder: npm install
-Lalu terakhir: ionic serve
+then run: ionic serve
-Lalu masuk ke browser: localhost:8100
+listen to localhost:8100